Skip to main content

 Agent actionAn action performed by the AI assistant on your behalf

 TikTok publishing is a two-stage process.
-You will see a “TikTok video uploaded” event when the video is sent, followed by a “TikTok video published” event once TikTok finishes processing it.
+You will see a “TikTok video uploaded” event when the video is sent to TikTok, followed by a “TikTok video published” event once TikTok finishes processing it.
 If processing fails, a “TikTok error” event appears instead.
+The time between upload and publish depends on TikTok’s processing queue and your video length.
+Short videos typically process within a few minutes; longer videos may take longer.
 Check the composer TikTok settings for requirements that affect processing success.

 Troubleshooting with the activity log